Working hand-in-hand with experts to bring quality veterinary care to Sri Lanka's captive elephants

 For millennia, the people of Sri Lanka have maintained a sacred fellowship with Asian elephants.
 Elephants are an important part of the country's culture, traditions, ecology, and economy.
 Yet there is a paradoxical reality behind this long-standing relationship.
 Captive elephants—including many taken from the wild—are forced into a lifetime of chained servitude often characterized by chronic pain, isolation, and suffering.

-EleVETS is a groundbreaking initiative that will enhance the health and welfare of Sri Lanka’s captive elephants through veterinary care, training, mentorship, and capacity-building.
+EleVETS is a groundbreaking initiative and its main objective is to enhance the health and welfare of Sri Lanka’s captive elephants through veterinary care, training, mentorship, and capacity-building.

 Click the button to support this project